 Whether children eat lunch at home, enjoy a school-provided lunch (made even better after implementation of new school nutrition guidelines), or pack a lunch box, the goal is a nutrient-rich meal to fuel their brains and bodies for the afternoon.
 The trick is providing a lunch that packs a nutritional punch and appeals to your child.

 Naturally nutrient-rich and mostly fat-free, fruit and veggie snacks help children close critical nutrient gaps without adding extra calories.
 For children and adults alike, eating more fruit and vegetable snacks is one of the smartest food moves you can make.
-Find out how to stock your house with healthy snacks.

 Reviewed December 2012